How to Choose a Software Outsourcing Partner in 2018?

 Yearly Salary [EUR] in 2018 of Software Developers

-|USA Senior ||USA Intermediate ||USA Junior ||UK Senior||UK Intermediate||UK Junior||Europe Senior||Europe Intermediate||Europe Junior||India Senior||India Intermediate||India Junior|
+|USA Senior||USA Intermediate||USA Junior||UK Senior||UK Intermediate||UK Junior||Europe Senior||Europe Intermediate||Europe Junior||India Senior||India Intermediate||India Junior|

 What factors should a company consider when deciding whether to go onshore, nearshore or offshore?

-What countries are among the most popular outsourcing destinations?
+What countries are among the most popular software outsourcing destinations?
 What countries are on the rise?
 Could you share some trends that you observe?

 How does a company make sure its intellectual property and confidential information are safe with an outsourcing vendor?